pennacchi/airflow_dbt/readme.md

 dbt deps

 # Setting up envirorment variables
-This will set your environment variables (linux).
+This will set your environment variables (linux) temporally.
 Run command:

 cd airflow
 set -a; source .env; set +a
 cd ..

 # To do
-- Create a dag to run the workflow
 - Create CI/CD
 - Create an EC2, install and run the entire project
 - Publish the project on github, linkedin, and telegram

 # Done
+- Create a dag to run the workflow (verify if i am saving data on other database from bigquery instead of previous database) ✅
 - Delete folder utils from this folder and docker ✅
 - Create a example file of the .env files ✅
 - I got an error of permission on airflow accessing new_sales_details.csv.
 Maybe it is because I removed the "AIRFLOW_UID" ✅